 Respondent Feedback Response Will this information be provided?
 How small is the cut off for DO?
 How was the following achieved? "consistency in approach and moderation across the different water companies was also a key theme of the development. " "Adjusting the scoring and banding around DO variation at varying levels of drought sensitivity" - what is this used for?
 The method referred to isn't clearly signposted - which separate method is being referred to?"
-Multi- sector drought risks to private groundwater abstraction will be considered under a separate methodology.
+Multisector drought risks to private groundwater abstraction will be considered under a separate methodology.
 Not clear how this approach is justified in being judged "ideal".
 How many of the automated scorings were overridden?
 Where are the records of justifying comments?
 It would be useful to see the magnitude of change representing a source dynamically made to each source DO(s) - might be in the spreadsheet referenced in Section 4.2 (Pg13) It's unclear as to whether this spreadsheet just shows which method used or the actual results Environment Agency Hydrological Modelling Surface and groundwater interactions - further work commissioned, however the approach is not presented We have provided details of how we have calculated deployable outputs for the dWMP24 submission in Annex 8.
 Environment Agency Options Appraisal A high proportion of catchment options from unconstraint list did not pass water company screening for inclusion on the constrained list of options, largely due to uncertainties around quantifying deployable output (DO) benefit and the lack of consistent metrics to identify the potential environmental, social and catchment resilience benefits.
 The MS therefore proposing a framework with 4 core sections to facilitate consistent approach in quantifying DO and wider benefits.
 Why a consistent and wider NC approach not used by regions to assess the wider benefits of the catchment options?
 Figure 7: Overview of catchment management options appraisal is not clearly explained as to how different Yes/ No answers will lead to certain decisions on options.
 The C.1 to C.4 categorisation is not clear.
 Appendix 3: Listed the option metrics that are single point values and do not vary over time and as such do not need to be profiled Option (see Table 8).
 Why BNG and NC are listed as single valued benefits in table 8? states that WRSE reviewed companies rejection registered.
 No information was provided on rejection registered in the emerging plan consultation not much detail on rejection rationale - says it will be included in regional plan consultation, but it wasn't in the emerging plan states demand management strategies and options to be consistent and aligned for companies - is this the case??
 Supply side options - WRSE have not applied minimum size threshold which is good.
-Limited information on the screening methodology - says available via company level assessment Pre con engagement-says engagement on options that should have happened with Environment Agency.
+Limited information on the screening methodology - says available via company level assessment Pre con engagement- says engagement on options that should have happened with Environment Agency- all options info has been provided later than set out.
+Carbon - how has carbon been accounted for GW augmentation schemes owned and operated by Environment Agency.
 For example WBGWS?
-It remains unclear from WRSE publicly whether they will be designing 50% leakage reduction and/or 110 l/h/d PCC as a requirement of the option.
-We expect WRSE to be clear around whether any options will be automatically selected to meet these cri We have presented our approach to options appraisal in s6 of the Tech Report.
+It remains unclear from WRSE publicly whether they will be designing 50% leakage reduction and/or 110 l/h/d PCC as a requirement of the options.
+We expect W We have presented our approach to options appraisal in s6 of the Tech Report.
 Further details of all the options considered and those rejected are included in Annex 12 and 13.
 Catchment options are covered in more detail in Annex 9.